Asabeneh/30-Days-Of-JavaScript/18_Day/18_day_promise.md

 The word *async* in front of a function means that function will return a promise.
 The above square function instead of a value it returned a promise.

 How do we access the value from the promise?
-To access the value from the promise, will use await.
+To access the value from the promise, we will use the keyword *await*.

 ```js
 const square = async function (n) {